September 13, 2016

 Real life example: College

 My daughter is approaching the end of high school.
-There are many options afterward, but one of the obvious is college which she’s decided she wants to do.
+There are many options afterward, but one of the obvious is college, which she’s decided she wants to do.

+Understandably, the question bombardment was starting to stress her out.
 In my opinion, these questions are unhelpful, so I said to her, “Peanut, forget all those questions.
 The majority of your life will be lived after college.
 How do you want to spend your days?
 Answer that and then work backward from there.”

 Online business example: Type of business